jessicadsewell/rfcs/mae-outreach-system/apps.md

 ## Overview

-The platform includes multiple frontend applications to serve different user types and use cases.
+The platform ships two applications: a web-based Admin portal for internal operations and an API Gateway that fronts all backend services.

 ## Current Applications